joshdr83/GenX.jl/docs/src/User_Guide/model_input.md

 7. Vre\_and\_stor\_solar\_variability.csv: specify time-series of capacity factor/availability for each solar PV resource that exists for every co-located VRE and storage resource (in DC terms).
 8. Vre\_and\_stor\_wind\_variability.csv: specify time-series of capacity factor/availability for each wind resource that exists for every co-located VRE and storage resource (in AC terms).
 9. Hydrogen\_demand.csv: specify regional hydrogen production requirements.
+10. inertia\_req.csv: specify hourly system inertia requirement in MW·s for each period.
+Use when `InertiaRequirement` is set to 1.

 !!! note "Note"